Emotional health · Guide

 The best venting listener: present, non-judgemental, not going to tell the other people in your life, and not invested in the outcome.
 Anonymous voice conversation checks all of these boxes.

 Mindfuse connects you to a real person for an anonymous voice call.
-You can vent without consequence — no social graph, no gossip, no history.
+You can vent without consequence, no social graph, no gossip, no history.
 Just someone on the other end listening.
+Why that person being a stranger is a feature rather than a compromise is covered in vent to a stranger.

 Common questions